Digit-89/AutoSplitterScripts/And All Would Cry Beware!/README.md

 # And All Would Cry Beware!
 Autosplitter
 ## Information
-An autosplitter forAnd All Would Cry Beware!.
+An autosplitter for And All Would Cry Beware!.

 Splits can be chosen in the settings.
 Starts the timer and splits upon reaching the credits.
 Does not reset the timer.
 ## Instructions